mallocode300/breakout_game/README.md

 - Menu and game over screens
 - Sound effects when the ball hits blocks and paddle
 - Soft background music
+- Web playable version

+## Online Demo

+Play the game online: [Breakout Game on Vercel](https://breakout-game-mallocode300.vercel.app/)

+## Versions

+### Python Version (Main Implementation)
+- Full featured implementation using Pygame
+- Local gameplay with sound effects
+- Source for the JavaScript web version

+### JavaScript Version (Web Deployment)
+- Pure JavaScript/HTML5 Canvas implementation
+- Fully playable in any modern browser
+- No plugins required
+- Deployed on Vercel

 ## Requirements

+### For the Python version:
 - Python 3.6+
 - Pygame
 - Numpy (for sound generation)
 - Pygbag (for web deployment)

+### For the JavaScript version:
+- Any modern web browser

 ## Installation